rrm15/UIPath-Orchestrated-Marksheet-System/README.md

 **❌ Orchestrator Robot Error (#1230)**
 ```
-Issue: Unattended robot not configured
+Issue: Unattended robot not configured or setup primarily due to license constraints or windows permissions
-Solution: Run from UiPath Studio or UiPath Assistant for degree project demo
+Solution: Run from UiPath Studio or UiPath Assistant
 ```

 ---